 Co-living as a 21st century variant of convent living

 The soul of the convent can still be felt.
 For years, the nuns lived here together in utmost simplicity.
 The only visitors were the unfortunate ones who were contending with illness or poverty.
-2019.
-The building is still intact; however, the context has changed slightly.
-Where in the past the doors of the convent were open to the unfortunate, today we want to open the doors to as many people as possible: students writing their theses, start-ups, young professionals, expats, tourists and couples and singles of all ages.
-And, if possible, from as many different cultures, religions and backgrounds as possible.
-In a completely innovative way, the convent can once again take up its connecting role – a role that it has played so well throughout the centuries – and do so with respect for the stones.
+In 2019, the building is still intact; however, the context has changed slightly.
+Where in the past the doors of the convent were open to the unfortunate, today we want to open the doors to as many people as possible: students writing their thesis, start-ups, young professionals, expats, tourists and couples and singles of all ages.
+And, preferably, from as many different cultures, religions and backgrounds as possible.
+In a completely innovative way, the convent can once again take up its connecting role – a role that it has played so well throughout the centuries – and do so with respect for the building.
 The residents should not search each other out based on their backgrounds but based on their attitude toward life – their openness and curiosity and their search for authenticity, identity and peaceful living.

 This new role is defined by two important factors.
 The first factor is respect for the ‘Old Lady’ as we have mentioned, and the second is the optimal use of the space created by combining common and private spaces.
 For those who are willing to be open to collectivity, this can generate a significantly higher quality of life than a traditional apartment.
 Given that we must create a community and the engagement of ownership, 80% of the units must be long-term rentals (at least 6 years); this serves as the basis for our concept.
 However, there is also a short-term rental component, which is associated with a number of benefits.
 Certain spaces that have limited value as communal areas and that are not suitable for being subdivided into private units can be furnished as dormitories where people can stay affordably for shorter-term stays.

-In concrete terms, approximately 80 private units will be completed, each with an area between 17m²and 40m².
+Approximately 80 private units will be completed, each with an area between 17m²and 40m².
 The smaller units will be rented out for periods between 2 weeks and 6 months, and the larger ones for 6 months to one year.
-What is more, there will be 2 dorms, each with some 10 beds, to also give people the chance to discover the convent life at a lower price.
-These private units will be supplemented by several unique communal areas that are in keeping with the original convent life: a kitchen and dining area in which to cook and eat together, a living area for relaxing, 2 gorgeous exterior patios, a reading and study room, a workshop, a fitness and yoga area and a unique cinema with oversized lounge chairs to relax in completely.
+There will also be 2 dorms, each with around 10 beds, to also give people the chance to discover the convent life at a lower price.
+These private units will be supplemented by several unique communal areas that keep the original convent life alive: a kitchen and dining area in which to cook and eat together, a living area for relaxing, 2 gorgeous exterior patios, a reading and study room, a place to organise workshop, a fitness and yoga area and a unique cinema with oversized lounge chairs to relax in.

 Services and gig economy

 To make the life of the residents even more pleasant, several supporting services will be offered that will completely unburden them and allow them to focus entirely on their priorities – work, hobbies, friends and family.
 Given the quality of these rooms, though, there is one more opportunity.
-To guarantee the affordability of the accommodations, certain rooms can be rented out to external parties for small events, such as cooking workshops, art exhibitions, ballet or yoga classes, ceramics lessons, an open convent day with a BBQ and international cuisine stands on the enclosed terrace,… In this way, space can be optimally activated and opened up while generating income that can be utilised within the community to reduce costs.
+To guarantee the affordability of the accommodations, certain rooms can be rented out to external parties for small events, such as cooking workshops, art exhibitions, ballet or yoga classes, ceramics lessons, … Space will be optimally activated and opened up while generating income that can be utilised within the community to reduce costs.
 A participative model that supports affordability and inclusion, creates a life and experiences and guarantees correct maintenance of the Old Lady for the long term.

-The building will be completely renovated and returned to its original state and maintained like this for the next 100 years, entirely in cooperation with the Historical Preservation Society, or Monumentzorg.
-The environment created by the design and furnishings must remain in keeping with the existing quality of the building.
+The building will be completely renovated and returned to its original state and wille be kept like this for the next 100 years, entirely in cooperation with the Historical Preservation Society, or Monumentzorg.
+The environment created by the design and furnishings must remain in line with the existing quality of the building.
 Serenity and rest are the keywords.
 Simplicity, pure materials and shapes form the basis of a unique experience.
 The remainder of the diversity and unique character will be supplied by the various colours of the residents.